The Real Truth Behind Tallow Brands

 Isn’t tallow just fat?

-Yes — and that’s exactly why it works!
-With a lipid profile nearly identical to your skin’s own, tallow is highly bio-compatible and easy to absorb.
+Yes, it is.
+And that’s exactly why it works!
+Beef tallow has a lipid profile nearly identical to your skin’s own; tallow is highly bio-compatible and easy to absorb.
 But not all fat is created equal.
-We use grass-fed, pasture-raised suet from regenerative Ontario farms — gently rendered and triple-filtered in-house to preserve purity.
+We use grass-fed, pasture-raised suet from regenerative Ontario farms, which we then gently render and triple-filter in-house to preserve purity.

 This forms the base of our No Bull Ancestral Blend™: clean, nutrient-rich, and made to support skin at the root.